slave-blocker/voider/README.md

 Buy a GXP1610 IP phone.

-Install voider on a Raspberry Pi, or any Linux machine.
+Install voider on a Raspberry Pi 4, or any Linux machine.

 Connect the GXP1610 to the ethernet port of your machine.